 All SEC projects must contribute to meeting the Centre's overall aim.
-Six success criteria with associated targets have been formulated to measure how well this is achieved.
-All must have been met by the time SEC Stage IV has been completed (30 June 2023).
-There are also a number of indicators that must be monitored and report in annual reports and that the end of the phase (Table 1).
-The success criteria and the indicators have been chosen so that together they provide a picture of the scientific excellence of the research and its importance to companies, both in terms of results and the need for qualified workers, as shown below.
+Six objectives with associated targets have been formulated to measure how well this is achieved.
+All must have been met by the time SEC Stage V has been completed (28 February 2027).
+There are also a number of indicators that must be monitored and reported in annual reports and at the end of the stage, Table 1 for Stage V. The objectives and the indicators have been chosen so that together they provide a picture of the scientific excellence of the research and its importance to companies, both in terms of results and the need for qualified workers, as shown below.